 This blog post has been written by Amanda Wilkes, CEO of the counselling charity HELP Counselling Services.
-HELP works alongside Carer Support Wiltshire, to support the mental health of carers in Wiltshire.

 The title of this blog comes from my therapeutic work with couples in crisis.
 It is part of a process called the Daily Temperature Reading created by Diane Solee.
 Its aim is improving the communication within relationships.